SirDarquan/h5webstorage/README.md

 determine if a higly testable version of webstorage access was possible.

-There is an example application that shows the various ways to use the webstorage apis but overall the classes were designed to work just like the native storage objects.
+There is an example application that shows the various ways to use the webstorage APIs but overall the classes were designed to work just like the native storage objects.
 In fact, the `BaseStorage` object implements the Storage interface to give it nearly one-to-one compatibility.
 The LocalStorage/SessionStorage objects were meant to be used as you would the native